What Kind of Animals Live in the North Pole? Top Arctic Animals

 Bowhead whales can live as long as more than 200 years

 Though bowhead whales are slow swimmers, they can leap entirely out of the water.
-Notably, with a lifespan of more than 200 years, these denizens of Arctic water are the world’s longest-living mammals.
-What kind of animals live in the North Pole region to know more now?
-They are 2 other types of whales: Narwhal and Beluga whales.
+Notably, with more than 200 years of lifespan, these denizens of Arctic water are the world’s longest-living mammals.

 Narwhals and their long “tusks”